akshjain83/distributed-os-fun/Unix-Shell/README.md

 tsh should reap all of its zombie children.

 If any job terminates because it receives a signal that it didn’t catch, then tsh should recognize this event and print a message with the job’s PID and a description of the offending signal.

+* Reference solution.
+The Linux executable tshref is the reference solution for the shell.

+* Traces 01 - 16
+They are the sample input files to test the Unix shell written(in tsh.c).

+* Shell driver.
+The sdriver.pl program executes a shell as a child process, sends it commands and signals as directed by a trace file, and captures and displays the output from the shell.